ThisIsMirk/food-delivery-end-to-end/README.md

 ### Pipeline to Automate Data Cleaning

-As mentioned above, one of the categorical columns is separated to apply `OrdinalEncoder()`.
+As mentioned above, one of the categorical columns is separated to apply `OrdinalEncoder()`, the rest with `OneHotEncoder()`, and the numerical columns were standardized using `StandardScaler()`.
+A pipeline was built to automate this entire process:

 ```
 num_attribs = ["Distance_km", "Preparation_Time_min", "Courier_Experience_yrs"]